 Mondulkiri, Cambodia, June 2018 – Sohka Dian is a grade 12 student in Sen Monorom, Mondulkiri Province.
 He is a shy and kind boy with a warm smile who, despite significant hardship, is completing his education.

 Dian is of the Phnong ethnic minority group, which also means that he speaks Phnong at home rather than Khmer, the language of instruction at Cambodian schools.
-He receives a UNICEF scholarship, implemented in close collaboration with the Ministry of Education, Youth and Sport (MoEYS), and with funding from the Swedish International Development Cooperation Agency (SIDA).
+He receives a UNICEF scholarship, implemented in close collaboration with the Ministry of Education, Youth and Sport (MoEYS), and with funding from the Swedish International Development Cooperation Agency (SIDA) and Starwood Hotels and Resorts through UNICEF Australia.
 The scholarship, which comes through MoEYS scholarship disbursement, provides much needed funds to ease the burden of attending school and helps to level the playing field so that more students are able to successfully continue and complete their educations.

 I met Dian while accompanying a research team during their review of the scholarship programme on behalf of UNICEF.
 We had met Dian’s family earlier that morning when we came to interview them about the scholarship and its effects on the family and on Dian’s education.
 We decided to return to his home in the early evening so that I could talk to him some more.